HerrMuellerluedenscheid/kubernetes-the-hard-way/docs/03-compute-resources.md

 hcloud load-balancer add-target --label-selector "role=controller" kubernetes-the-hard-way
 ```

-If you check the hetzner console you will see that this load balancer has and will have an unhealthy state for the next steps.
+If you check the hetzner console you will see that this load balancer will have an unhealthy state for the next steps.
 This will only change once all services are bootstrapped.